Expectation-Propagation for Bayesian Empirical Likelihood Inference: Asymptotic behaviour of EPEL

 \begin{theorem} Assume conditions~\ref{item:theta-bound} to~\ref{item:D-full-rank} hold.
 Consider the EPEL Gaussian posterior parameterized by the linear-shift $\vr = \sum_{i=1}^{n} \vr_i$, precision $\mQ = \sum_{i=1}^{n} \mQ_i$ that are obtained after at least two EP cycles with initializations $\{\vr_i^0 \}_{i=0}^{n}$ and $\{\mQ_i^0 \}_{i=0}^{n}$ that satisfy

 and

 where $ \Delta_{\vr}^0 = \sqrt{n}$ and $\Delta_{\vbeta}^0 = \tfrac{1}{2} \lVert \psi^{(2)} (\widehat{\vtheta}) \rVert$.
 Then, we have

-\end{theorem} \begin{proof}[Sketch of proof] First, we show that the asymptotic behaviour of $\psi$ and $\phi_{i}$ satisfy the rates required in Theorem~\ref{thm:stable-region}.
-We first show that the total variation distance between the EPEL solution and the Laplace approximation is $O_{p}(n^{-1/2})$.
-We then show the total variation distance between the posterior $p_{\EL}$ and the Laplace approximation is $o_{p}(1)$ (Lemma~\ref{thm:posterior-mode-bvm}).
+\end{theorem} \begin{sketchproof} First, we show that the asymptotic behaviour of $\psi$ and $\phi_{i}$ satisfy the rates required in Theorem~\ref{thm:stable-region}.
+We then show that the total variation distance between the EPEL solution and the Laplace approximation is $O_{p}(n^{-1/2})$.
+We then show the total variation distance between the posterior $p_{\EL}$ and the Laplace approximation is $o_{p}(1)$ (Supplementary Material, Lemma~\ref{app:thm:posterior-mode-bvm}).
 Applying triangle inequality yields the claim.
-Details are provided in Appendix~\ref{sec:epel-bvm}. \end{proof}
+Details are provided in Supplementary Material, Section~\ref{app:sec:epel-bvm}. \end{sketchproof}